cruzatemanuel/faretracker/README.md

 ## Development Notes

-- The fare calculator reads from `backend/data/fare_guide.csv`
+- The fare calculator reads from `backend/data/fare_guide.csv` at runtime
-- JWT tokens are stored in localStorage on the frontend
+- All backend logic is consolidated in a single `app.py` file for simplicity
+- Simple password-based authentication (no JWT or bcrypt)
-- All API requests require authentication except `/auth/login` and `/auth/signup`
+- All API requests require authentication via SRCODE query parameter
 - CORS is configured to allow requests from `localhost:5173` and `localhost:3000`
+- Database tables must be created manually - the application does not auto-create them

 ## Troubleshooting